kpdudek/TankGame/README.md

 user@computer:~/path/to/PyQtGame$ python3 main.py
 ```

+You can launch the game in debug mode by passing `-d` as an argument.

 ## Developing
 If you're developing, install PyQt tools to get Qt Designer for editing the UI files.
 ```